aiven/aiven-docs/docs/products/kafka/howto/claim-topic.md

 ## Claim multiple topics

-1. Select the checkbox next to the **Topic** heading to select all topics you can claim, or individually select the checkboxes for the topics to claim.
+1. Select the checkbox next to the **Topic** heading to select all claimable topics, or individually select the checkboxes for the topics to claim.
 1. Click **Claim ownership**.
 1. In the **User group** field, select the group to be assigned as the owner.